 On July 17, 1997, USAi acquired a controlling interest in Ticketmaster from Mr. Paul G. Allen in exchange for shares of USAi's common stock.
+Upon completion of the acquisition, Mr. Allen became a director of USAi.
 On June 24, 1998, USAi acquired the remaining Ticketmaster common equity in a tax-free stock-for-stock merger.